jphong125/stellaapic/Writerside/topics/luckymonaco-v4.md

 ## Transaction Reference
 Transaction Reference is unique transaction id within Lucky Monaco system.

-Transaction Reference used for bets and wins has to be different.
+Transaction Reference used for bets and wins has to be different. <br/>

+The transactionId sent by the operator must also be different between the bet and the result.